-Passport identification pages that have your picture and personal information as well as official information (including its date of expiration).
-If you have renewed/extended the passport, make sure that you copy the extension page
+• Passport identification pages that have your photo and personal information as well as official information (including expiration date).
+If you have renewed or extended the passport, make sure that you copy the extension page.

 After you have made the photocopies, you should take your original documents and the photocopies to a notary public so that he or she may certify that your copies are true to the original document.
-During regular business hours, Emory's office of Student Financial Services provides notary services to free of charge to actively enrolled students, faculty and employees of the University.
+During regular business hours, Emory's Office of Student Financial Services provides notary services free of charge to actively enrolled students, faculty, and employees of the university.
 Banks usually offer notary services for a fee.
-You may also search for notary services through The Georgia Superior Court Clerks’ Cooperative Authority website.

-In order to ensure complete documentation in your file at ISSS, please also remember to bring your advisors copies of any new documents (Form I-94, J-1 visa stamp) received during travel outside the United States during your Exchange Visitor program.
+In order to ensure complete documentation in your file, please remember to submit to ISSS copies of any new documents (form I-94, new F-1 visa stamp) received during travel outside the United States during your F-1 program.

 The passport is your own government's permit for you to leave and re-enter your home country.
 You should ensure that your passport is valid six months into the future at all times.
 To renew from within the United States, contact your local embassy for more information about the process.
-If you are required to supply a letter affirming that you are a student at Emory University you can request an official letter from the Emory University Registrar's Office.
+If you are required to supply a letter affirming that you are a student at Emory University, you can request an official letter from the Office of the Registrar.
 You may find contact information for your embassy here.

-The visa stamp put in your passport by the U.S. Consul abroad is required to enter the United States, unless you are exempt from visa requirements.
+The visa is a color sticker placed in your passport by the U.S. consul abroad and is required to enter the United States (with a few exceptions).
 It indicates the classification status you will have upon admission to the United States.
-If your visa has expired and you will travel outside the North American continent, you must renew your visa.
-You may renew your visa by visiting the U.S. Consul in the country to which you are traveling.
-It is important that if the country is not your home country that you consult with the U.S. Embassy or Consulate prior to your departure to find out if is possible for you to obtain an appointment at that location.
+If your visa has expired and you will travel outside the U.S., you must renew your visa.
 It is not possible to renew an F-1 visa from within the United States.